techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 <app-calculator></app-calculator>
 ```

-## Angular 9 Tutorial, Step 4: Adding our HTML Template and Styles
+##    Step 4: Adding our HTML Template and Styles

 Let's now implement our component.